AMPP-Lab/lab-website-home/pages/team.md

 <h2 data-magellan-destination="Lab Director">Lab Director</h2>
 <a name="Lab Director"></a>

 {% include team_member member_name="Mike" full_name="Mike Chmielewski" bio='Across all areas of science, it is essential that models of the phenomenon of interest are as accurate as possible.
 Moreover, measurement is critical to all areas of research.
-The overarching goal of Dr. Mike Chmielewski (he/him)'s research is to enhance the accuracy of our models of psychopathology/clinically relevant constructs and improve our ability to measure/assess these constructs.
-Dr. Chmielewski accomplishes this through three inter-related programs of research ' image="/lab-website-home/assets/img/team/headshot_placeholder.jpg" title="CV" link="" %}
+The overarching goal of  ' image="/lab-website-home/assets/img/team/headshot_placeholder.jpg" title="CV" link="" %}

 <h2 data-magellan-destination="Graduate_Students">Graduate Students</h2>
 <a name="Graduate_Students"></a>